AresACG/AresACG/README.md

-- 👋 Hi, I’m @AresACG
+- 👋 Hello, I’m @AresACG
-- 👀 I’m interested in Entrepreneurship and start-up's
+- 👀 Entrepreneur, artistic and curious.
-- 🌱 I’m currently learning SEO, digital marketing, trading, investing...'j
+- 🌱 Working on bringing my ideas to life mainly in the tech space and in the lifestyle space.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on...
-- 📫 How to reach me -:- Instagram - Aratratum
+- 📫 Reach me on twitter @aratratum

 <!---
 AresACG/AresACG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.